 Forums

-The IFAA Public Forum is an open platform that hosts speakers or panel discussions about pressing current social issues or political developments.
+The IFAA Forum is an open platform that hosts speakers or panel discussions about pressing current social issues or political developments.
 Our aim is to facilitate the democratization and dissemination of progressive alternative ideas and practices; and to create opportunities for the public to engage with the ‘expert knowledge’ of intellectuals, academics, and policymakers.

 -